MPourjam/MSD-Documents/docs/source/general_exp.rst

 shows the case.

 .. _Concepts Relaion:
-.. csv-table:: Concepts Relation at MSD
+.. csv-table:: Relation of entities at MSD
    :header: "No.", "Organism", "Sample", "Dataset Type"
    :widths: 5, 10, 10, 20